spajus/lita-pubsub/README.md

  * Content-Type: `application/json`
  * Body: `{ "password": "optional", "event": "event", "data": "text" }`

+## Event Namespaces

+Lita PubSub uses `.` as event namespace separator.
+I.e.: subscribing to `x.y` also subscribes to `x.y.*` events.

+## Handling unsubscribed events

+Do `lita subscribe unsubscribed.event` in a room where you want all unrouted events to get announced.

 ## Warning

 HTTP password protection is trivial, and should not be used in public networks.